 I didn’t throw in the towel and have a breakdown.
 I didn’t lose drive.
 Instead I kept going and months later my views are shooting back up.
 Although, I’m not perfect.
 I let myself become victim to the instant gratification effect.
 I nearly closed my Facebook page after a few weeks from a lack of popularity.
 People typically notice the results and not the process.
 They see someone at the top of a mountain not climbing; wishing to stand at the top with them.
 They want the solution without the journey.
 Only taking interest once they see the end results.

 Being too engaged

 The more engaged we are, the less we have to assort our feelings.
 Similarly, if you break up with a partner, you no longer have to crave them.
-You can immerse yourself in social investigation work (stalking) and a piece of them gets to stay.
+You can immerse yourself in social investigation work (stalking), and a piece of them gets to stay in your life.

 How do you feel about instant gratification?

 If you loved this post read: Why is there No Valuable Content